LiakhovetsS/touchmark-server/README.md

 ### Description

 `touchmark-server` is a library for verifying secure digital signatures of HTTP requests.
-It protects your API from unauthorized requests, timing attacks, and signature replay.
+It protects your API from unauthorized requests, timing attacks, and signature replay and duplicate requests.

 ### Installation